Learn The Right Way To Measure for Wheel Size Before You Place An Order

 So, you want a new set of wheels for your hot rod or muscle car.
 That’s totally understandable because wheels go in and out of style all the time.
-With this in mind, Wheel Vintiques is making alternative sizes in the same styles you’ve grown fond of, over the years.

 New sizes and wheel styles are always welcome in the automotive aftermarket, but it’s always important to measure your car before making a big purchase.
 The last thing you want is to have clearance issue with your brand new tires or wheels!